danielquintero/assignments/apps/fedex/sign-up/README.md

 ### Test & lint targets

-To run lint or unit test, you can simply run `nx run-many -t test --projects=fedex-\* --parallel` or `nx run-many --target=lint --projects=fedex-\* --parallel` for testing or linting every app/library, respectively.
+To run lint or unit test that are related to this assignment, you can simply run `nx run-many -t test --projects=fedex-\* --parallel --coverage` or `nx run-many --target=lint --projects=fedex-\* --parallel` for testing or linting every app/library, respectively.

 Integration tests are also available for the features requested.
 You can run Cypress by `nx run-many -t e2e --projects=fedex-\* --parallel --watch`.

+**_Tests coverage will be created under coverage folder (at the workspace root level) and will be organised per application/package_**

 ## Aproaching the assessment